Rophillips/workout-tracker/README.md

 # Workout Tracker

-User Story
+## Description

-    As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+    A fitness app that allows the user to view, create, and track daily workouts.
+The user is able to log multiple exercises in a given day and also go back and update the workout.
+The user is able to track the name, type, weight, sets, reps and duration of each exercise.
+Cardio exercises show the distance traveled in miles.

+## Screenshots

+    Main Page